 1953.
 Air Force pilot Hal Jordan returns to the US after service in the Korean War.
 He becomes increasingly more fearless in his activities for want of not being branded a coward because he refused to shoot down enemy planes.
 At the same time in Gotham City, the astronomer Dr Erdel accidentally teleports the Martian J’onn J’onnz to Earth via his telescope.
 However, the appearance of J’onn causes Dr Erdel to die in fright and J’onn is left stranded on Earth.
 J’onn is forced to shapeshift and disguise himself as human, eventually adopting the identity of the detective John Jones.
 He is puzzled by an entity known as The Centre that appears to be able to take over minds and is creating a worldwide cult.
 In the course of investigating The Centre, J’onn encounters Batman.
 Hal signs up as a test pilot at Ferris Industries where he finds that he is to pilot a rocket to land on Mars.
 Learning of this, J’onn attempts to sneak on board as the rocket is launched in order to return home but is captured by government agent King Faraday.
 After the Mars mission is destroyed in orbit and Hal saved by Superman, Hal is taken into the desert by the dying alien Abin Sur who bequeaths him a Green Lantern ring that allows him to wield vast energies by his willpower.
 As The Centre, a living island populated by dinosaurs, surfaces off Cape Canaveral, Hal, J’onn, The Flash, Superman, Wonder Woman and various other heroes come together to fight the menace.

 Justice League has been filmed before.
 There was a live-action tv pilot Justice League of America (1997), featuring The Atom, Fire, The Flash, Green Lantern, Ice and J’onn J’onnz (although not more high-profile members like Superman, Batman and Wonder Woman due to their media copyrights being held elsewhere).
 This is a shabby effort that badly misconstrues the characters.
 It was never aired but can be found circulating on various bit torrent sites.
 There has also been the earlier tv special Legend of the Superheroes (1979), featuring many DC heroes and villains, although this was never named as the Justice League and was conducted in the campily silly tone of the tv series Batman (1966-8).
 Justice League’s principal media incarnation was with the animated series Justice League/Justice League Unlimited (2001-6).
 This came from Bruce W. Timm and associates who had made the highly successful animated versions of Batman (1992-5) and Superman (1996-2000), as well as other DC-based series like Batman Beyond/Batman of the Future (1999-2001), Teen Titans (2003), Krypto the Superdog (2005) and Green Lantern: The Animated Series (2011-3) and a series of film spinoffs from the Batman and Superman series beginning with Batman: Mask of the Phantasm (1993).
-With the huge success of various live-action Marvel Comics superhero adaptations on the big screen in the 00s, a film adaptation Justice League: Mortal was announced under director George Miller of Mad Max fame, eventually emerging in competition with the film version of Marvel’s The Avengers (2012) with Batman V Superman: Dawn of Justice (2016) and culminate with Justice League (2017).
+With the huge success of various live-action Marvel Comics superhero adaptations on the big screen in the 00s, a film adaptation Justice League: Mortal was announced under director George Miller of Mad Max fame.
+This eventually emerged under Zack Snyder with Batman V Superman: Dawn of Justice (2016) culminating with Justice League (2017).

 Justice League: The New Frontier will be confusing, especially to those who come to it after watching the animated Justice League or any of the other Bruce Timm series.
 The New Frontier dispenses with continuity to most of these.
 It is puzzling as the film opens, for instance, to see a film in the vein of tv’s Justice League but with a 1950s period setting and other incongruities such as hearing Lois Lane announced as a Wartime services radio broadcaster rather than the Daily Planet reporter she always is.
 The biggest confusion is surely in seeing the Hal Jordan incarnation of Green Lantern.
 Though Hal Jordan was the second and most famous incarnation of Green Lantern in the comic books, the animated series went with Hal Jordan’s African-American successor John Stewart in a desire to portray more ethnic diversity on the show.
 Also on the tv series, J’onn J’onnz had a completely different origin story, joining the Justice League during the course of a Martian invasion of Earth.
 There are other changes such as The Flash, who was always portrayed as cocky hothead and full of himself on the tv series, here seen as more traditionally square-set and heroic.
 Superman, Batman and Wonder Woman also get the older Silver Age costume designs rather than the more familiar ones.
 However, as one sinks into the changes and goes with The New Frontier‘s means of presenting them, the film develops quite a sophisticated story.